pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

         assert aggregate.id not in app.aggregate_repository

-The library has a ``AggregateRoot`` class that is slightly more developed than the code in this example.
+The library has an :class:`~eventsourcing.domain.model.aggregate.AggregateRoot` class that is slightly more developed than the code in this example.